USS General W. H. Gordon: Army transport

 General W. H. Gordon was one of two ships of her class chartered by WSA to the American President Lines (APL) in mid-1946 for postwar operation as troopships, the other being General M. C. Meigs.
 A design designated P2-S2-R10 was prepared, probably for the full conversion of these two ships to passenger liners, but the project was not carried out.

 While in civilian service the ship appears to have been painted in APL colors but retained the name General W. H. Gordon.
 She made numerous calls at Shanghai, China.
-In September 1949 the ship also evacuated 1220 people of 34 different nationalities when the Communists took over the city in 1949.
-In March 1950, at Tientsin, China, she embarked hundreds of foreigners again as well as the U.S. Consul General from Shanghai, who a few days earlier had hauled down his flag, the last flying over a diplomatic post on the Chinese mainland.
+In September 1949 the ship evacuated 1220 people of 34 different nationalities, most of them American citizens, after protracted negotiations by the U.S. State Department with both Nationalist Chinese and Communist Chinese authorities after the Communists had taken over the city.

+In March 1950, at Tientsin, China, she embarked hundreds of Westerners again as well as the U.S. Consul General from Shanghai, who a few days earlier had hauled down his flag, the last flying over a diplomatic post on the Chinese mainland.